The 5 Best Sleep Trackers

 Side-by-side comparison of sleep data from Apple Watch Ultra vs. WHOOP 4.0 from a single day (February 14, 2023).

-For example, my Apple Health data from the past 30 days says that I spend an average of 0:39 in deep sleep and 1:34 in REM sleep.
-Just based on how I feel every morning (both physically and mentally), I think the Apple Watch underreports deep sleep.
+For example, my Apple Health data over a 30-day period said that I spent an average of 0:39 in deep sleep and 1:34 in REM sleep.
+Those are very low numbers, and, just based on how I feel every morning (both physically and mentally), I think the Apple Watch underreports deep sleep.

 I’m not sure if that’s because of the relatively slow HR sampling frequency (every few minutes), the lack of additional sensors, or something that I do (e.g., a lack of arm movement or my resting heart rate).